mmphego/mmphego.github.io/_posts/2019-10-08-A-few-ways-you-can-make-money-as-a-dev-or-non-dev.md

 ## Buy And Sell

-If you have startup funds you can look at flipping, which is the process of buying and selling products or property for a profit.
+If you have start up funds you can look at flipping, which is the process of buying and selling products or property for a profit.
 A lot of people don’t know what things are worth, and you can take advantage of that by reselling things you find for cheap.
 Once you get rolling, it’s a fairly passive source of income.

 # Conclusion